thealexarias/html-number-guessing-game/README.md

 ## This challenge will help you to:
 - Implement HTML elements that use specific attributes to perform actions
 - Implement CSS styling using `id=`s and `class=`es
-- Use Javascript to interact with your web page or the Docuement Object Model (DOM)
+- Use Javascript to interact with your web page or the Document Object Model (DOM)
 - __GET CREATIVE__

 ## Requirements